rampatra/jbot/README.md

 Make bots in Java.

-__JBot__ is a java framework _(inspired by [Howdyai's Botkit](https://github.com/howdyai/botkit))_ to make Slack, Facebook bots _(Twitter coming soon)_ in minutes.
+__JBot__ is a java framework _(inspired by [Howdyai's Botkit](https://github.com/howdyai/botkit))_ to make Slack and Facebook bots in minutes.
 It provides all the boilerplate code needed so that you can make your bot live right away.

 ## Why use JBot?